IndexZer0/laravel-validation-provider/README.md

 #### Use case:

-- You may have parts of your application that need to validate data for various domain concepts.
+- You may have parts of your application that need to validate data for multiple domain concepts.
 - You may want to validate data in nested arrays without introducing duplication in your rule definitions.

 #### Example: